felixludos/omni-ply/README.md

-# omni-plex
+# omni-ply

-Build yourself a clever prototype for great good.
+> Build yourself a clever prototype for great good.

 Tools and structures for better research code.